 - Studies on educator leave and absence can be placed into two categories: studies from high income countries and studies from low income countries.
 South Africa is a country of high income inequality thus parts of the education system could be comparable to high income countries and parts comparable to low income countries. - In high income countries, with good administrative systems the extent of teacher absence can be easily calculated.
-The teacher absence rates were calculated at between 3 to 6%3: in the USA the absence rate is around 5%; in Canada 6%; in Israel 5.8%; in Ireland around 5.5% in England sickness absence is 2.6% and in Australia discretionary leave4 is 3.1%.
-There are systems of substitute teachers to compensate for teacher absence and in the lower grades families would generally compensate for lost time. - In low income countries, where the administrative data is incomplete and not trustworthy, teacher observation surveys (World Bank National Absence Surveys) with unannounced visits to schools, were undertaken to determine the extent of teacher absence.
-Absence rates in a number of countries averaged 19% with a range from 11 to 28%: Peru having an 11% absence rate, Ecuador 14%, Zambia 17%, India 25%, Uganda 27% and Kenya 28%.
+The teacher absence rates were calculated at between 3 to 6%: in the USA the absence rate is around 5%; in Canada 6%; in Israel 5.8%; in Ireland around 5.5% in England sickness absence is 2.6% and in Australia discretionary leave is 3.1%.
+There are systems of substitute teachers to compensate for teacher absence and in the lower grades families would generally compensate for lost time. - In low income countries, where the administrative data is incomplete and not trustworthy, teacher observation surveys (World Bank National Absence Surveys) with unannounced visits to schools were undertaken to determine the extent of teacher absence.
+Absence rates in a number of countries averaged 19% with a range from 11 to 28%: Peru having an 11% absence rate, Ecuador 14%; Zambia 17%; India 25%; Uganda 27% and Kenya 28%.
 While the national rates are high there is variation depending on geographic location and the socio-economic conditions of schools.
-In low income countries, in general, there are no provisions for substitute teachers and it is unlikely that the home will be able to compensate of loss of learning time in the school.
-Thus the negative impact of educator leave on achievement is greater.
+In low income countries, in general, there are no provisions for substitute teachers and it is unlikely that the home will be able to compensate for loss of learning time in the school.
+Thus the negative impact of educator leave on achievement is greater. - South Africa has not undertaken dedicated studies to measure the extent of educator leave, and the administrative data from South African schools is incomplete.
+We estimated the extent of educator leave by using proxy measures from other studies. - The main reason cited in the literature for educators taking leave is due to illness.
+In low income countries, an additional reason for teachers being away from school is to undertake official duties such as attending professional development workshops or undertaking school activities like excursions and school sports.

-1 The term educator is used in South Africa to refer to both teachers and management.
+&lt;sup>1 The term educator is used in South Africa to refer to both teachers and management.
 In the international literature there is reference to teachers.

-2 The international literature refers to the times when a teacher is not at school, either for leave taken in accordance with the leave measures stipulated in the conditions of service, or for absence resulting from undertaking professional duties away from school.
+&lt;sup>2 The international literature refers to the times when a teacher is not at school, either for leave taken in accordance with the leave measures stipulated in the conditions of service, or for absence resulting from undertaking professional duties away from school.
 For the South African study we will refer to educator leave and will include: (i) times taken according to leave measures; (ii) when educators are on duty but away from school at professional development workshops; (iii) and participation in school activities like sports, excursions and festivals.

-3 A cautionary note when comparing leave rates across countries, studies or contexts is that one must also interrogate the formula used to calculate the leave rate.
+&lt;sup>3 A cautionary note when comparing leave rates across countries, studies or contexts is that one must also interrogate the formula used to calculate the leave rate.

-4 This is leave of one or two days and does not require the presentation of a medical certificate.
+&lt;sup>4 This is leave of one or two days and does not require the presentation of a medical certificate.